Why should I use PhotoStructure?

 - pausing current imports when the system or library disks are nearly full, to avoid “out of disk space” errors.

-Your library database is stored as a SQLite database, with a clear, readable schema.
+Your library database is stored as an SQLite database, with a clear, readable schema.

-The code that powers your library will be open-sourced in the event of business closure, so you can continue to run PhotoStructure on your own hardware.
-I’ve written a lot of open source software in the past, and substantial parts of PhotoStructure are already open source, including exiftool-vendored, mkver, and batch-cluster.
+The code that powers your library will be open-sourced in the event of business closure, so you can continue to run PhotoStructure on your hardware.
+I’ve written a lot of open-source software in the past, and substantial parts of PhotoStructure are already open source, including exiftool-vendored, mkver, and batch-cluster.